-I also do not find evidence that results are driven by changes in cocaine consumption.
-While it is possible that using cocaine affects student's schooling directly, most adolescents in Peru do not consume cocaine before the age of 16.34 Moreover, during my sample period most cocaine consumption is concentrated in the main cities since it is an expensive product.
+Cocaine consumption- I also do not find evidence that results are driven by changes in cocaine consumption.
+While it is possible that using cocaine affects student's schooling directly, most adolescents in Peru do not consume cocaine before the age of 16.
+Moreover, most cocaine consumption is concentrated in the main cities since it is an expensive product.